-Individuals may get a tax credit for the labour cost component of the PV system.
+Individuals may get a tax credit for the labour cost component of electricity installations13.
 The sum is 45% of the total labour cost, including taxes.
 The maximum tax credit for a person is 2400 EUR per year (LUT, 2017).

-The Ministry of Economic Affairs and Employment grants investment support/energy aid for the renewable energy production.
+The Ministry of Economic Affairs and Employment grants investment support/energy aid for the renewable electricity production.
 This energy support is particularly intended for promoting the introduction and market launch of new energy technologies.
 So far, the Ministry has granted a 25% investment subsidy of the total costs of grid-connected PV projects.
 Companies, communities and other organizations are eligible for the support.
-For the agricultural sector, an investment subsidy is also available for renewable energy production from the Agency for Rural Affairs.
+For the agricultural sector, an investment subsidy is also available for renewable electricity production from the Agency for Rural Affairs.
 The subsidy covered 40% of the total investment costs in 2018 (LUT, 2017).

 Guarantees of origin (GOs) is voluntary "support scheme" available in most European countries.
 Guarantees of origin are granted as blocks of MWhs.
-Hence, the system is not practical for micro-generation (LUT, 2017).
+Hence, the system is not easily accessible for micro-generation (LUT, 2017).
+There are however in Sweden several utilities which buys GOs from smaller producers in Sweden, so this is a potential additional revenue source for distributed electricity producers.